GMNaim/React-Poll-App/README.md

 # Project Title

 ## Poll Application
-This is a Poll application built React.
+This is a Poll application built with React.
 ***

 ###Screenshots